pgier/maven-dependency-management-extension/README.md

 to use the override versions instead of the local versions.
 In version 1.0.1 of this extension, a change was made to cause the overrides to ignore dependencies that are in the current reactor, however this problem could still occur when attempting to build a single module of a multi-module build.

-### Multiple versions of a single dependency

-Some complex projects use more than one version of a single dependency across different modules.
-For example, this could be useful in testing compatibility between multiple versions of an API.
-This extension does not currently allow multiple versions to be used for a single dependency.